ossia/score-docs/docs/quick-start/working-with-devices.md

 # Working with your devices

-*score* is built from the ground up to be as interoperatible as possible with other devices involved in a creative project, whether they are software or hardware.
+*score* is built from the ground up to be as interoperable as possible with other devices involved in a creative project, whether they are software or hardware.

 ![score main window]({{ site.img }}/quick-start/working-with-devices/ecosystem.png "score main window")